andreistoicu/teme-wantsome-2025/src/main/resources/tema-1-SpringBean.md

 HelloWorldService should have a method sayHello() that prints "Hello, World!".

-GreetingService should have a method greet(String name) that prints "Hello, [name]!".
+GreetingService should have a method c that prints "Hello, [name]!".

 Annotate these classes with @Service or @Component to make them Spring beans.